pypa/wheel/docs/index.rst

 was released (the first version containing the `with` statement), wheels for a project that used the `with` statement would typically use `--python-tag py25`.

-Typically, projects would not specify python tags on the command line, but would use `setup.cfg` to set them as a project default::
+Typically, projects would not specify Python tags on the command line, but would use `setup.cfg` to set them as a project default::

     [bdist_wheel]